oils-for-unix/oils/doc/known-differences.md

 I think OSH is more consistent, but it disagrees with other shells.

+### Values Are Tagged with Types, Not Cells

+In bash, **cells** (locations for values) are tagged with types.
+For example, these two statements are different:

+    declare -A assoc     # unset cell that will LATER be an assoc array declare -A assoc=()  # empty associative array set -u               # now we can tell the difference

+Oil behaves more like Python or JavaScript: **values** are tagged with types like `Str` and `AssocArray`.

+See the [Quirks][quirks.html] documentation for details on how Oil uses this cleaner model while staying compatible with bash.

 ### Indexed and Associative Arrays are Distinct

+This is a consequence of the previous point.

 OSH has bash-compatible arrays, which are created like this: